ShuklaPrashant21/Machine-Learning-Projects/README.md

-# Pandas_PCA_Learning
+# Kaggle Data set beginers tutorial

-Learning Pandas basics and PCA technique for dimension reduction on kaggle dataset.
+## 1. Learning Pandas basics and PCA technique for dimension reduction on Pokemon kaggle dataset.

+## 2. Learning EDA and Predictive Analysis on used CAR data set of kaggle.